1963 South Vietnamese coup d'état: Attempted cover-up

 At this time, Xuân walked into Minh's office through the open door, unaware of Đôn's presence.
 Xuân snapped to attention and stated "Mission accomplie".

-Shortly after, the CIA sent word to the White House that Diệm and Nhu were dead, allegedly due to suicide.
+Shortly afterward, the CIA sent word to the White House that Diệm and Nhu were dead, allegedly due to suicide.
 Vietnam Radio had announced their deaths by poison, and that they had committed suicide while in the APC.
 Unclear and contradictory stories abounded.
 General Harkins reported that the suicides had occurred either by gunshot or by a grenade wrestled from the belt of an ARVN officer who was standing guard.
 Minh tried to explain the discrepancy by saying "Due to an inadvertence, there was a gun inside the vehicle.
 It was with this gun that they committed suicide."

-When Kennedy learned of the deaths during a White House meeting, he appeared shaken and left the room.
+When Kennedy learned of the deaths during a White House meeting, he appeared shaken, and left the room.
 Kennedy later penned a memo, lamenting that the assassination was "particularly abhorrent" and blaming himself for approving Cable 243, which authorised Lodge to explore coup options in the wake of Nhu's Xá Lợi Pagoda raids.
 Kennedy's reaction did not draw unanimous sympathy.
-The Americans became aware later of the true reasons for the deaths of Diệm and Nhu through Conein.
+Through Conein, the Americans later became aware of the true reasons for the deaths of Diệm and Nhu.
 Later, photos appeared showing the two dead brothers covered in blood on the floor of the APC.
 The images appeared to be genuine, discrediting the generals' claims that the brothers had committed suicide.

-Once the news of the cause of death of the Ngô brothers began to become public, the US became concerned at their association with the new junta and began asking questions.
-Lodge initially backed the false story disseminated by the generals, believing that they had shot themselves.
+Once the news of the cause of death of the Ngô brothers began to become public, the US became concerned at its association with the new junta and began asking questions.
+Lodge initially backed the false story disseminated by the generals, believing that the brothers had shot themselves.
 Lodge showed no alarm in public, congratulating Đôn on the "masterful performance" of the coup and promising diplomatic recognition. Đôn's assertion that the assassinations were unplanned were sufficient for Lodge, who told the State Department that "I am sure assassination was not at their direction."
 Minh and Đôn reiterated their position in a meeting with Conein and Lodge on the following day.
 Several members of the Kennedy administration were appalled by the killings, citing them as a key factor in the future leadership troubles which beset South Vietnam.
-The assassinations caused a split within the leadership of the junta and repulsed American and world opinion.
+The assassinations caused a split within the leadership of the junta, and repulsed American and world opinion.

 The killings damaged the public belief that the new regime would be an improvement over the Ngô family, turning the initial harmony among the generals into discord.
 The criticism of the killings caused the officers to distrust and battle one another for positions in the new government.
 According to Jones, "when decisions regarding postcoup affairs took priority, resentment over the killings meshed with the visceral competition over government posts to disassemble the new regime before it fully took form."